turingschool/front-end-curriculum/lessons/module-3/testing-asynchronous-react-rtl.md

 Try running `npm install fsevents@1.2.11` to install a specific version of `fsevents` and then run `npm test` again to see if that worked.
 </section>

 Set up the [back-end repo](https://github.com/turingschool-examples/ideabox-api.git).
-You might already have this cloned down, and in that case find it a get it started.
+You might already have this cloned down, and in that case find it and get it started.

 ```bash
 git clone https://github.com/turingschool-examples/ideabox-api.git